-MSW Foundation Year: Entry with a Bachelor degree in a related field or discipline, and two years (24 months full-time equivalent) human service experience (66 credit hours).
+Entry with a Bachelor degree in a related field or discipline, and two years (24 months full-time equivalent) human service experience.
+Entry at this level begins with an MSW Foundation Year of studies.

-For full-time students, this will consist of a minimum two years (24 months) program of course and practica.
+For full-time students entering from a Bachelor degree in a related field, this MSW program will consist of a minimum two years (24 months) program of course and practica.
 A thesis or practicum report is required following completion of course work.
 An oral defense is required for the thesis.
 This route normally includes 66 credit hours, consisting of 33 credit hours in each of the two years.